Nonington’s Vicarages & Parsonage

 Hatchetts-2nd vicarage

-The Hatchetts, Nonington’s second known and grandest vicarage.
+The Hatchetts, Nonington’s second known, and by far the grandest, vicarage.

 ‘Parsoncote’ was built in the 1890’s for the personal use of the Reverend Sydney Sargent with contributions of land and money from Hammonds of St. Alban’s Court, and the Plumptres of Fredville.
 It is built on the shorter ‘blade’ of the hatchet to the south of Hatchetts.
 The bungalow remained in the Reverend’s possession after he retired and on his death was passed to his son, the Reverend Lawrence Sargent who lived there until his death when it was then sold.
 After the sale the bungalow was for some years known as ‘Kent Cottage’, but recently it has reverted back to the original ‘Parsoncote’.